Czyz7/k_R_C/docs/Procedures 2/VOI and VOO.md

-# VOI and VOO
+# VOI and POO

 ### \*Effective 01/29/2024

 <br></br>

-The following is the official procedure for Verification of Identity (VOI) and Verification of Ownership (VOO) for Deposit Authorization Requests greater than $3,000.
+The following is the official procedure for Verification of Identity (VOI) and Proof of Ownership (POO) for Deposit Authorization Requests greater than $3,000.

 ## Verification of Identity (VOI):